SatoshiumAI/.github/support.md

 📩 **contact@satoshium.ai**

 Include:

-- What you’re trying to understand or do
+- what you are trying to understand or explore
-- Link to relevant page or repo
+- relevant page or repository link
-- Clear, concise question
+- clear, concise question

 This helps ensure thoughtful responses.